New series continues! This part teaches you how to finish a text.

 And when you feel you’re more or less done, it’s time to edit.
 The idea is to take the pressure off when you’re supposed to be creating content, and finalise it later.

-I even created an easy-to follow, 10-step program to help you take your text to the next level and getting it published.
-You can lowland the complete guide here below:
+I even created an easy-to follow, 10-step program to help you take your text to the next level and get it published.
+You can download the complete guide here below:

-And while you’re waiting that beauty to land in to your inbox, here are my favorite tips to start with:
+And while you’re waiting for that beauty to land in your inbox, here are my favorite tips to start with:

 Read the text out loud.
 I mention this on my list, too, but this is so important that it deserves being repeated.
 While reading your own text may feel weird, it helps you spot out mistakes and typos, but it also reveals if the rhythm of the words work or if you are repeating things.
 Try this even once!